sovetov/sovetov.github.io/winrm.md

 you cannot access the whole config object because UAC removes administrator privilegies from the security context.

-You can access the `client` part though.
+You can access the `client` part though:
 ```
 C:\Users\gsovetov>winrm g winrm/config/client
 Client